-Canada at 150: three anniversaries, three national portraitsWritten by Subby Szterszky
+Canada at 150: Three anniversaries, three national portraitsWritten by Subby Szterszky

-To that end, 2017 also marks the centennial of two other formative events in Canadian history: our victory at Vimy Ridge during the First World War, and the creation of the National Hockey League.
+To that end, 2017 also marked the centennial of two other formative events in Canadian history: our victory at Vimy Ridge during the First World War, and the creation of the National Hockey League.
 The first is often cited as the moment when Canada’s national identity began to emerge from the shadow of Britain.
 The second denotes the birth of an institution that’s at the heart of our cultural self-image.

 These three anniversaries offer three portraits, seen from different angles, of our national identity.
 Together, they form a mosaic of what it has meant to be Canadian, and what it might mean in the future.